On this page

 1. Log in to Amplitude.

-2. Click on Data in the top nav bar and select Source from the left nav bar.
+2. Click Data in the top nav bar and select Sources from the left nav bar.

-The ingestion debugger is a trio of charts showing data for successful requests, events and identify counts, and error requests for the endpoints you specify.
-You can specify a timeframe of either one hour or one week.
+The ingestion debugger shows three charts: successful requests, events and identify counts, and error requests for the endpoints you specify.
+You can specify a timeframe of one hour or one week.

 User lookup